Background Independent Field Quantization with Sequences of Gravity-Coupled Approximants II: Metric Fluctuations: Summary and Conclusion

 \section{Summary and Conclusion}

 In this paper we employed a new quantization scheme in order to explore the dynamical effect which quantum vacuum fluctuations exert on the spacetimes described by metric quantum gravity.
 At all stages of the calculations, the scheme takes appropriate account of the pivotal role that is played by Background Independence whenever gravity is dynamical.
 Most importantly, the new approach extends the requirement of Background Independence to the level of the regularized precursors (``approximants'') of the quantum field theory in question and to the design of admissible cutoff schemes.\\ The general features of this approach have been outlined in Ref.~[I] already where it has also been tested for the case of classical gravity coupled to a free quantized matter field.
 The present investigation instead is devoted to the zero-point oscillations of the spacetime metric itself.
 To quantize it, we employed a one-loop approximation of quantum General Relativity, considered an effective theory.
 Since matter fields can be added straightforwardly, we focused on pure quantum gravity here.\\ Our main result is that the actual effect which quantized metric fluctuations have on the curvature of spacetime is exactly opposite to what is suggested by the well-known calculations which, following Pauli~\cite{Pauli-Calc}, encounter the ``cosmological constant problem'' of a cutoff-size curvature: Each additional graviton mode that gets quantized, rather than curving spacetime more strongly, in reality \ita{reduces} the (positive, scalar) curvature, and thus drives the universee further towards flat space.\\ The explanation of this striking difference parallels the analysis in~[I], where we had obtained an analogous result for a scalar matter field.
 Namely, the typical standard treatments which sum zero-point energies of harmonic oscillators end end up with effective cosmological constants many orders of magnitude beyond anything acceptable, are flawed by crucially relying on the unphysical assumption of an \ita{externally provided, rigid spacetime} that would not respond to the energy and momentum of its inhabitants.
 As we explained in connection with Figure~\ref{fig:D} above, this assumption amounts to performing the continuum limit and including the gravitational backreaction in the wrong order.
-It violates Background Independence at the approximant level.\\ So, within its technical limitations, the present results seem to suggest that pure Quantum Einstein Gravity should have a distinguished ground state, namely \ita{flat space}.
+It violates Background Independence at the approximant level.\\ So, within its technical limitations,\footnote{While the explicit calculations employed the Einstein-Hilbert action, the role of Background Independence described in this paper is likely to be relevant to a much broader class of gravity theories, in particular all those admitting an effective field theory description by General Relativity at low energies.
+Then, at the very least, the corresponding IR fluctuation modes should exert the described effect on the cosmological constant.} the present results seem to suggest that pure Quantum Einstein Gravity should have a distinguished ground state, namely \ita{flat space}.
 When seen in a broader context, they make it quite obvious how dangerous it is to base investigations into the interplay of gravitational and quantum effects on the chimera of a rigid spacetime, even in cases where this violates Background Independence only at the intermediate stages of the calculation.